-The Company entered into a research and license agreement with a customer in April 2014.
+The Company entered into a contract and license agreement with ONO Pharmaceuticals Co., Ltd. (ONO) in April 2014.
 In connection with this arrangement, the Company received an upfront fee, which relates to the integrated package of deliverables under the contract (one single performance obligation).
-The applicable period over which to recognize the upfront payment is a significant judgment.
-Revenue related to this upfront fee is deferred and amortized on a straight-line basis over the contract period, as that is the period over which the Company performs its integrated service activities to the third-party.
+The applicable period over which to recognize the upfront payment is a significant judgement.
+Revenue related to this upfront fee is deferred and amortized on a straight-line basis over the contract period, as that is the period over which the Company performs its integrated service activities to the third party.